GREEK THEATRE

 -

-Schedules permitting, we will be joined by the following artists for workshops and masterclasses during the course.
+Schedules permitting, we will be joined by artists for workshops and masterclasses during the course.

 -

-The APGRD (Archive of Performances of Greek & Roman Drama) is a pioneering international centre for research into performances of Greek and Roman drama worldwide, from antiquity to the present, on stage, screen and radio, in opera and dance.
+While in Oxford, we will be based at the APGRD (Archive of Performances of Greek & Roman Drama).
+The APGRD is a pioneering international centre for research into performances of Greek and Roman drama worldwide, from antiquity to the present, on stage, screen and radio, in opera and dance.

 Based at the University of Oxford, the APGRD’s rich collections and activities have been made possible by generous support from the AHRC, The Leverhulme Trust, The Andrew W. Mellon Foundation and The Onassis Foundation.